-For huge numbers of people, the COVID-19 pandemic brought cancelled plans, altered routines and imposed social isolation.
+For huge numbers of people, the COVID-19 pandemic brought canceled plans, altered routines, and imposed social isolation.
 Many people have had to face economic uncertainty as well as worry about themselves or loved ones getting sick.

 Based on a recent poll of more than 3,100 WebMD readers, 26% said they felt a sense of trauma from COVID-19 1.

 What is the impact of the coronavirus pandemic on our mental health?
 Why has this global pandemic been so particularly mentally taxing?

 One of the main reasons this pandemic has affected our mental health in such a damaging way is due to the high level of uncertainty in the situation.